gouthm04/gouthm04/README.md

 ♟️ Chess enthusiast — find me on [Chess.com as StrategicOops](https://www.chess.com/member/StrategicOops)
 🧪 I enjoy experimenting with code, AI bots, and startup-style ideas (sometimes they work, sometimes they don’t 😅)

-⚡ “I can code, I can solve problems, I can build things.”

 ---